 Astros MiLB Position Review: First Base

-Now that the season is over we will review each position in the minor league system during the 2019 season.
-This week we will look at the first base position.
+Now that the season is over we will review each position in the minor league system during the 2021 season.
+This week I will be looking at the second base position.
+The players here played the majority of their games at second this season.

 Previous Position Reviews: